Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Application to SWEs

-In most numerical schemes \cite{Legat, Giraldo2005, Lauter2008, Nair2005}, the gradient of $H^2$, or $\nabla H^2$, is computed in the weak formulation.
-However, $g H \nabla H_0$ is computed directly because the integration of part for $H \nabla H_0$ is impossible when $H_0$ is not a constant.
-For the given moving frames $\mathbf{e}_i$, the weak formulation of $\nabla H^2$ can be computed similarly as the divergence as follows.
+Another problem pertains to formulating the gradient in the SWEs for the divergence/connection conservation scheme.
+In the SWEs, two gradients emerge: $ (g/2) \nabla H^2$ and $g H \nabla H_0$ in Eq.\eqref{SWE2}.
+In most numerical schemes \cite{Legat,Giraldo2005,Lauter2008,Nair2005}, the gradient of $H^2$, or $\nabla H^2$, is computed in the weak formulation.
+For the given moving frames $\mathbf{e}^i$, the weak formulation of $\nabla H^2$ can be computed similarly to the divergence as follows.